Using the SwiftUI 4 ImageRenderer

 }

-This allows us to remove all the await
+This allows us to remove the await

 from the code and just having to use a single await